Oracle Java Licensing and Audit FAQ Guide

 - No Additional Cost in those scenarios: You shouldn’t have to pay twice.
 They allow Java runtime if you paid Oracle for a product or cloud service.

 Example: You host an Oracle Database and Oracle Business Intelligence on a pre-m server.
-Oracle Database has a Java-based component, and your DB license likely covers the Java needed.
+Oracle Database includes a Java-based component, and your database license likely covers the necessary Java requirements.

 However, if you have a custom application using Oracle JDK on the same server, that usage is not covered by the DB license – you’d need a Java subscription for that part.
 Always differentiate between Java usage strictly for an Oracle product (covered) and general Java usage (not covered).